We're in a transformational time for cars. Increasingly, the future of automobiles is about

 If you've never owned a car in an urban environment before, it's very different from keeping one in a suburb or elsewhere in the country.
 From insurance to potential issues with engines and mechanics, it's key to adjust your expectations to urban living and make good investments in things that will help your car last longer and cost less in the long run.
 Car ownership isn't for everybody;

 car rentals and ride-sharing services are still going strong in many cities, as is public transport.
 But nothing beats the convenience of being able to get in the car for a day trip upstate, or ferry yourself around without worrying about the train schedule.
 If you need a car for commuting, trips, getting the kids to school, or heck, you just want to have one, here are some expert tips to make sure it survives the city as well as possible.
-Drew Angerer/Getty Images News/Getty Images
+1 Get The Right Insurance Drew Angerer/Getty Images News/Getty Images

 It's not the sexiest topic, but insurance is